 With our remote learning, we aim to emulate as much of school as possible, to try and reduce disruption for our pupils.
 We are able to provide strong academic structure, pastoral care, and co curricular enrichment, as well as host whole school and house assemblies, and house competitions.
 Those who need them are provided with Chromebooks in order to access the remote working.
 We also provide technical support to parents and pupils as needed.

-To apply for a place at Derby Grammar School, please be aware of the following dates:
+To apply for a place at Derby Grammar School, there are two routes which you can take.

 For more information to apply, please contact email@example.com

 Sixth Form Taster sessions are an invaluable opportunity for pupils to experience Derby Grammar School Sixth Form.
 Pupils are invited to join us for A Level taster sessions, where they’ll have an opportunity to explore their chosen subject in more detail.
 They’ll meet current Year 12 pupils and have time to discuss the subject with these pupils and the subject teacher.